 Once redirected, that energy is yours to control and send back into the attacker adding your own energy to create an explosive reaction.

 In the next post we’ll discuss sensitivity, the ability to feel the energies in play and how to flow and control that power.
 Without sensitivity, which comes from many hours of practice, Tai Chi is a nice form of low intensity exercise, but a fighting form it is not.
-The strength of Tai Chi is at the same time its weakness.
+But for those using the Tai Chi for exercise and lose weight the use of supplements help with this check this list to find which.

 Without dedicated practice, developing the skills to use Tai Chi effectively will be near impossible.
 It takes a great deal of time and patience to become good at Tai Chi.
 Don’t let that dissuade you.
 In the end, the discipline and understanding you develop in Tai Chi will empower all other aspects of your training and life.